 In cases of clinical neuromyotonia, serum studies should include a complete blood count, calcium, magnesium, phosphate, potassium, sedimentation rate, thyroid function tests, and immunologic function tests.
 Serum creatine kinase activity is usually mildly elevated.
-Assays for antibodies to VGKC, Caspr2, and Lgi1 are commercially available, but should be interpreted with caution.
-High levels may associate with autoimmune disease, whereas low levels are more common in nonautoimmune diseases.
-The presence of the antibody in general may reflect an associated malignancy and should be checked (29).
-Although lumbar puncture is not mandatory in all cases, CSF analysis may show elevated gamma-aminobutyric acid levels (50) and oligoclonal bands (31).
-A CT or MRI of the chest should be performed to rule out a thymoma, lung cancer, or other tumor.
+Assays for antibodies to VGKC, Caspr2, and LGI1 are commercially available, but should be interpreted with caution.
+If there is a high suspicion for the diagnosis, checking for LGI1 and Caspr2 antibodies is recommended.
+High levels may be associated with autoimmune disease, whereas low levels are more common in nonautoimmune diseases.
+The presence of the antibody in general may reflect an associated malignancy and should be checked (36).
+Although lumbar puncture is not mandatory in all cases, CSF analysis may show elevated gamma-aminobutyric acid levels (63) and oligoclonal bands (39).
+A CT or MRI of the chest should be performed to rule out a thymoma, lung cancer, or another tumor.
 Muscle biopsy may be indicated in some cases, depending on the clinical manifestations.

 Clinical or electrical myokymia necessitates a search for an underlying etiology.
 An EMG must be performed.
 Serum studies should include a complete blood count and serum electrolytes, including calcium and magnesium.
 Imaging of the brain and spinal cord, usually with contrast, may be necessary to rule out a structural lesion.
 CSF examination may be needed to search for signs of multiple sclerosis, Guillain-Barré, and other causes of meningeal inflammation.

-In the largest series of patients with "neuromyotonia," 19 patients treated with intravenous methylprednisolone, 1 gm/day for 5 days, had "significant amelioration of complaints" persisting during follow-up of 1 to 2 years (46).
-However, the physical findings were not well documented, and although all patients had myokymia, only 5 had stiffness before treatment.
-Prolonged remission has been described in other cases (27), but usually lifelong treatment is required.
+In the largest series of patients with "neuromyotonia," 19 patients treated with intravenous methylprednisolone, 1 gm/day for 5 days, had "significant amelioration of complaints" persisting during follow-up of 1 to 2 years (58).
+However, the physical findings were not well documented, and although all patients had myokymia, only five had stiffness before treatment.
+Prolonged remission has been described in other cases (34), but usually lifelong treatment is required.

 Clinical and electrical neuromyotonia respond to muscle relaxants working at the neuromuscular junction but not to general or spinal anesthesia.

-Dr. Wymer, Chief of Neuromuscular Diseases at the University of Florida, Gainesville, has no relevant financial relationships to disclose.See Profile
+Dr. Treidler of Maimonides Medical Center has no relevant financial relationships to disclose.See Profile

 Nearly 3,000 illustrations, including video clips of neurologic disorders.